ternandsparrow/wild-orchid-watch-pwa/ARCHITECTURE.md

 don't have to maintain it yourself.

 Google Cloud Platform offers "Stackdriver error reporting", which sort of does the same thing.
-It looks mainly geared towards server side reporting, but it seems possible to use it for client side (I haven't actually tried) assuming you can lock down the API key enough to be safe to give to a client.
-The error reporting is much simpler, you get to report:
+It is mainly geared towards server side reporting, and although they offer a NodeJS client, this cannot be used for client side code (I tried).
+You can use the HTTP API though (and we do for the "bug reporting").
+Compared with Sentry (and similar), the error reporting is much simpler, you get to
+report:
   - a message
   - a location in source
   - a user